JunoNgx/fargerfight-arque/README.md

 ## Final notes

 Development period: Aug - Dec 2015 (approximately 3.5 months).
+Hampered mainly by, but not limited to, StarCraft, Metal Gear Solid and Real Life.

 Codes are highly commented for instructive, collaborative, and self-reminding purposes.

 The actual development process is here.
-Every commit is actual progress development, entirely in public and hidden in plain sight.
+Every commit is actual progress, made of smiles and sweat and sleeplessness, entirely in public and hidden in plain sight.
 Just doing this for fun :D

-If you have already read this far, then I would deeply appreciate improvement suggestions (especially about that rotation when moving thingy).
+If you have already read this far, then I would deeply appreciate improvement suggestions (note that rotation when moving thingy).
+Especially code critiques.
 I'm going to need them.

 Also, please feel free to fork and release your own versions of this game.
 I'm looking forward to them :D